Surviving inevitable market falls

 If we listen to this noise, we would spend most of our time being afraid of markets instead of embracing them.
 In market parlance, a ‘correction’ is deemed to be a fall of 10% or more and a ‘bear market’ is a fall of 20% or more.

-Thirteen out of the nineteen years on show have delivered positive returns, despite suffering intra-year falls from the market high that year.
+Thirteen out of the nineteen years since 1999 have delivered positive returns, despite suffering intra-year falls from the market high that year.
 Generally, investors should expect a down market one in every three years or so.
 Look at 2009, as an extreme example; during the calendar year, the global markets suffered a loss of nearly a quarter of their value yet finished the year up almost 20%.
 Selling out and missing the rise would have been extremely costly.
 Likewise, in 2016, the market fell almost 10% during the year, but ended up over 28%.
 If investors panic when markets fall – perhaps switching into cash – they will inevitably suffer financially and emotionally on many occasions, when staying invested would have been the right thing to do.
 Responding to short-term market noise is to be avoided at all costs.

-On some occasions, these falls can continue from one period to the next, turning from short-term noise into medium-term bear markets, some of which can be emotionally nerve wracking.
+On some occasions, these falls can continue from one period to the next, turning from short-term noise into medium-term bear markets, some of which can be emotionally nerve-wracking.
 The trouble is that by the time you can see that it is more than a very temporary downturn it is too late.
 Remarkably, and sadly, US investors in equity mutual funds made record withdrawals from the markets coinciding with the bottom of the markets (the red bars in Figure 1) during the Tech Wreck and Credit Crisis.
 Buy high, sell low is a strategy that guarantees wealth destruction.

 If market timing were so easy, it would be simple to make vast amounts of money and there would be few professional fund managers left, as they would all be sunning themselves on their yachts in the Caribbean.
 It is not; and they are not.